wiadarola/CV-Monocular-Depth-Estimator/README.md

 ## Model Architecture

 The Convolutional Neural Network (CNN) architecture has been designed and optimized for depth estimation tasks.
-We utilize several convolutional layers, pooling layers, and a regression output layer to predict the depth of each pixel.
+I utilize several convolutional layers, pooling layers, and a regression output layer to predict the depth of each pixel.

 ## Installation